-Conclusion: Although there could be impacts to marine mammals from the proposed action, proper adherence to the conditions of approval and monitoring measures would prevent or minimize the possible impacts of the proposed action on marine mammals.
-The impacts of the proposed action are expected to be potentially adverse but not significant.
-With conditions of approval in place, the potential impacts to marine mammals are expected to be negligible.
+Conclusion: Although there could be impacts to marine mammals from the proposed action, proper adherence to the COAs and monitoring measures would prevent or lessen the impacts of the proposed action on marine mammals.
+Since nonexplosive cutting tools will be used marine mammal impacts are not expected to occur.